Interview: Jordan Taylor on open-fire cooking and local produce at The Great Bustard

 Growing up in Brighton, Jordan Taylor first learnt to cook at home with his family.
 A love of the outdoors, fishing, foraging and cooking over open campfires heavily influenced his cooking style

-Taylor’s next move took him to Moor Hall in Ormskirk, working under Chef Mark Birchall, before moving on to be Sous Chef at The Pass at South Lodge.
+Taylor’s next move took him to Moor Hall in Ormskirk, working under chef Mark Birchall, before moving on to be Sous Chef at The Pass at South Lodge.
 Now living in Wiltshire, Jordan has brought his passion and creativity to The Great Bustard kitchen in his first role as Head Chef

 When did you first fall in love with cooking?